cemckinley/kuato/README.md

 ## Installation

-Requires node, npm, and compass to be installed first.
-The kuato npm package will install the latest stable version of grunt globally for you.
+Requires node, npm, compass, and grunt to be installed first.
+Kuato is built based on the latest stable grunt 0.3.x release, which doesn't use the upcoming 0.4 grunt-cli package with local grunt install.
+Grunt is assumed to be installed globally, kuato does not create a local version of grunt in your project.

 Once node, npm, and compass are installed, run the following command in your terminal:
 `npm install -g kuato`